Cleveland Potash Boulby development to create 270 jobs

 The company hopes to extend its planning permission with the North York Moors National Park Authority to 2063.

-Cleveland Potash's parent company Israel Chemicals Ltd (ICL) is set to invest £300m in the area over the next five years.'New mine'
+Cleveland Potash's parent company Israel Chemicals Ltd (ICL) is set to invest £300m in the area over the next five years.

 As well as funding the development of the Boulby site, the investment will go towards upgrading the company's Teesport operation near Middlesbrough, which exports potash mined at Boulby.